lprymak/Beer-Recommendation-Turicreate/README.md

  Locate folder in windows explorer for data files to be used in the Linux Subsystem
  `C:\Users\<username>\AppData\Local\Packages\CanonicalGroupLimited.UbuntuonWindows_79rhkp1fndgsc\LocalState`

- If adding files to WSL, must allow permission by the following code
+ If adding files to WSL, must allow permission by the following code in Ubuntu
  `chmod 777 <file>`